Prime ideal: Definition

 The set of prime ideals of a commutative ring R is known as its (prime) spectrum and is denoted $\mathrm{Spec}\ R$.
 Depending on context, this terminology and notation are also used to refer to the set of prime ideals equipped with additional structures, a topology and a sheaf of rings, that make it a geometric object known as an affine scheme.

+Alternative definition

+An equivalent and potentially easier to understand definition is as follows.

+Let R be commutative ring.
+A proper ideal I of R is prime if it has the following property: